-The Consumer Business Group plans and undertakes sales promotions for commerce-related services, primarily focusing on Yahoo!
+The Consumer Business Group plans and undertakes sales promotions for commerce-related services, primarily Yahoo!
 Auctions and Yahoo!
 Shopping; membership services, such as Yahoo!
-Premium; services for individuals, such as Yahoo!
-Games; and settlement services, such as Yahoo!
+Premium; services for individuals, such as paid content services; and settlement services, such as Yahoo!
 Wallet.
-Through these services, the Group aims to promote distributing activities over the Internet and to enhance the convenience of users.
+Through these services, the Group aims to promote retail activities over the Internet and to enhance the convenience of users.